 Small Business Answering Services Can Be as Low as $279/Month

 Yes, the prices will differ depending on call volume and minute volume, but if your small business needs an answering service because it just doesn’t have the time to deal with phone calls, then $279 a month is a bargain is you’re just too busy to answering the phone.
-Granted, not every small business answering service is that low, but consider that a traditional receptionist costs about $2,000 a month, on average.
+Granted, not every call answering service for small business is that low, but consider that a traditional receptionist costs about $2,000 a month, on average.
 And that figure only includes the salary, not the benefits or the overhead costs just so the receptionist can have everything he/she needs to work in the office.
 Anything lower than $2,000 a month is great for any company’s bottom line.
 Outsourcing a part of your business operations can be tricky at times, but outsourcing your phone calls typically isn’t.

 Does all that make small business answering services a little bit clearer for you?
 We hope so.
 Next week, we’ll actually discuss what you need to think about if small business answering services are in your radar.
 Simply needing them isn’t enough!